Description Of Rapacan 1mg

 Special Precautions And Related Warnings Of Rapacan 1mg

 Rapacan 1mg Capsule may be unsafe to use during pregnancy.
-Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
-The benefits from use in pregnant women may be acceptable despite the risk.
+Animal studies have shown adverse effects on the foetus, however, there are restricted human studies.
+The benefits from use in pregnant women may be acceptable despite the danger.
 Please consult your doctor.

 Rapacan 1mg Capsule is probably unsafe to use during lactation.
-Limited human data suggest that the drug could represent a significant risk to the baby.
+Limited human data suggest that the medicine could represent a significant risk to the baby.